Between rising inflation, stagnant wages, and the rising cost of living, it’s hard to save, and it can be even harder to maintain.

 The first step: Understand the Basics of Investing

 Starting your investment journey does not require having a large bank account.
-It’s about making smart decisions with what you have.
-When it comes to investing with limited funds, knowledge is your most valuable asset.
+It’s all about making the best choices with what you’ve got.
+When you’re investing on a tight budget, the most valuable thing you can have is knowledge.

 Before diving into any investment, it is essential to understand the basics.
 This means becoming familiar with terms such as stocks, bonds, ETFs (exchange traded funds) and mutual funds.
-A solid foundation in these areas can help you make informed decisions and set realistic financial goals.
+Having a good grasp of these topics will help you make smarter choices and set achievable financial goals.

 Another key to investing on a limited budget is consistency and patience.
 Starting small doesn’t mean staying small.
 By regularly contributing to your investments, even in small amounts, you harness the power of compound interest, which can turn modest savings into significant amounts over time.